The Difference Between a Dog Trainer and a Behaviorist

 I have studied dog training on my own for over a decade, and graduated from Animal Behavior College's Dog Obedience Instructor Course in 2015, where I also became certified in Pet CPR and First Aid.
 I've also completed the following programs provided by Animal Behavior College:

 I am continually expanding my knowledge of animal behavior - which I find so fascinating!

 Training is only one piece of the puzzle when it comes to behavior; I seek to address the health of pets as well, because I know just how directly health affects behavior.

 I've spent years researching and studying nutrition, herbalism, massage, reflexology, and more.

 While I mostly focus on training methods when making content, be sure to keep an eye out for new content that focuses more on these subjects.

-This blog post content is adapted from an excerpt from my Well-Rounded Puppy Masterclass.
-If you like what you see here, I know you'll love what's inside the rest of the course!
-Learn more by visiting the store and clicking on the Well-Rounded Puppy Masterclass offer card.
+This blog post content is adapted from an excerpt from my online Dog Training Program.
+If you like what you see here, I know you'll love what's inside the rest of the program!
+Learn more by visiting the store and clicking on the Dog Training Program Application to speak with me.

 I am so passionate about training and wish that everyone would feel the joy that I feel when I'm training animals of all kinds!
 Because you've read all of this post so far, I want to reward you by giving you a free, downloadable resource: My Pet's List of Cues & Known Words.
 This short eBook gives you a medium to write down all of your pet's tricks and you can print out a copy for each of your pets - cat, dog or otherwise!

 There are so many perks for joining!
 You'll gain valuable insights into the world of training animals, and be the first to know when new content is available to watch or read.
 Subscribers can also participate in subscriber surveys and receive discounts on new products ;)